 The VA does state that it “presumes certain chronic, unexplained symptoms existing for 6 months or more are related to Gulf War service without regard to cause.”
 It includes quite of list of illnesses including chronic fatigue syndrome, fibromyalgia, functional gastrointestinal disorders (IBS, dyspepsia, and abdominal pain), and undiagnosed illnesses (“abnormal weight loss, fatigue, cardiovascular disease, muscle and joint pain, headache, menstrual disorders, neurological and psychological problems, skin conditions, respiratory disorders, and sleep disturbances.“).
-That is quite an eye-opening list of the depth and breadth of the problems faced by Gulf War veterans![ref]
+That is quite an eye-opening list of the breadth and depth of the problems faced by Gulf War veterans![ref]

 It is estimated that 250,000 – 300,000 of the US veterans that served in the Gulf War have GWI, and veterans from the UK were also affected.
 There were approximately 700,000 US troops involved in the Gulf War, so about 1/3 are affected in some way by chronic illnesses.[ref][ref]

-There have been multiple theories proposed for the causal agent for GWI.
+Multiple theories have been proposed for the causal agent for GWI.
 Some of these theories include exposure to an infectious disease, exposure to biological or chemical weapons, vaccinations, depleted uranium exposure, and exposure to a variety of different chemical agents including pyridostigmine bromide, organophosphate pesticides, decontamination agents, and petroleum exposure due to both fumes and oil well fire smoke.[ref]

-A 2008 government report that combined information from more than 100 different studies points the finger towards pyridostigmine bromide, pesticides, and possible exposure to low levels of sarin nerve-gas.
+A 2008 government report that combined information from more than 100 different studies points the finger towards pyridostigmine bromide, pesticides, and possible exposure to low levels of sarin nerve gas.
 You can read the full 465-page report.

 I always find it interesting to look at how researchers create mouse or rat models of illnesses for their studies.
-For Gulf War Illness, researchers give mice pyridostigmine bromide (PB), DEET, and permethrin (a pyrethroid insecticide), and then they stress the rats out for a period of time.[ref]
-PB is a medication that was given as a preventative for sarin nerve gas exposure.
-DEET and permethrin were insecticides that were used by military personnel.
+For Gulf War Illness, researchers give mice pyridostigmine bromide (PB), DEET, and permethrin (a pyrethroid insecticide), and then stress the rats out for a period of time.[ref]
+PB is a preventative medication for sarin nerve gas exposure.
+The military personnel used insecticides, Deet, and permethrin.

-The link between PB, pesticides, and sarin gas is that all of these affect the body’s central nervous system through their effect on choline esterases.
+The link between PB, pesticides, and sarin gas is all of these affect the body’s central nervous system through their effect on choline esterases.
 DEET not only affects the olfactory system of insects (mosquitoes dislike the smell of it), but it also inhibits cholinesterase activity in humans and strengthens the toxicity of another type of pesticides, carbamates.[ref]
-Permethrin is commonly used on clothing and mosquito netting to kill insects, and it is also used to kill lice.
+Permethrin uses commonly includes clothing and mosquito netting to kill insects and it also kills lice.